 In addition, courts may punitive damages.
 However, unlike the other damages, which compensate the victim for their losses, punitive damages punish the wrongdoer for their egregious actions and deter them from committing these actions.
 As a result, courts award these damages only awarded in limited circumstances, specifically when the plaintiff's attorney can show through clear and convincing evidence that the defendant's actions were intentional, willful, wanton, or fraudulent.

-Get the Legal Help You Require, Contact an Experienced Personal Injury Attorney Today
+Get the Legal Help You Require, Contact an Experienced Chicago, IL Personal Injury Attorney Today

 Pursuing legal action is likely not at the forefront of your mind following an accident; however, it is necessary to your recovery.
 To bring a successful legal claim following a personal injury accident, you have to provide relevant and detailed evidence and have a solid understanding of the state's laws.
 You will also need to prepare strong legal arguments proving your case.
 These tasks are well beyond the average person's capabilities, particularly if recovering from a severe injury.